Anthony Henday Drive: North construction and completion

 Construction of an interim segment from Yellowhead Trail in the west to 137 Avenue was the first to be completed, as part of St. Albert's Ray Gibbon Drive project.
 Full work on the entire 21 km of the northwest leg from Yellowhead Trail to Manning Drive (Highway 15) was initiated in early 2008 after Alberta's signing of a $1.42 billion P3 agreement with Northwestconnect General Partnership to build and maintain the road for 30 years.
 Construction began in September 2008, described by then Premier Ed Stelmach as "an important step in meeting our provincial goal of completing the ring roads to a freeway status by 2015."
 The project included the construction of two large interchanges, one each at Yellowhead Trail and Manning Drive.
 Seven other smaller interchanges were also constructed, as well as five flyovers and two rail crossings.
 Three lanes each way were built from Yellowhead Trail to Campbell Road, and two lanes each way from Campbell Road to Manning Drive.
 All work was completed on time, and the leg opened to traffic on November 1, 2011.

 In May 2012, Alberta signed a $1.81 billion P3 contract with Capital City Link General Partnership to build and maintain the final 9 km northeast segment of Anthony Henday Drive for 30 years after construction, from Manning Drive to Yellowhead Trail east of Edmonton in Strathcona County.
 A sod turning ceremony was held on July 16 and construction was underway, at the time the largest transportation project in the history of the province.
 Significant reconstruction was done to the existing section of the road east of Edmonton from Yellowhead Trail south to Highway 14 that had been in place since at least the early 1960s.
-It was formerly known as Highway 14X, the "X" denoting that the route was an extension of Highway 14.
+Before being upgraded and incorporated into Anthony Henday Drive, the existing road was formerly known as Highway 14X, the "X" denoting that the route was an extension of Highway 14.
 Prior to the completion of Whitemud Drive at the end of the 1990s, Highway 14 followed a more northerly alignment through Edmonton on Sherwood Park Freeway.